Another Court Win Means 1-Mile More of the East Lake Sammamish Trail to Open this Fall

 Early this summer, the city of Sammamish ordered King County to stop construction of the East Lake Sammamish Trail (ELST), just as King County crews neared completion of the penultimate segment of the 11-mile trail.
 At issue was placement of stop signs in two locations on the trail.
 To resolve the dispute and complete the trail, King County asked the Federal District Court to step in and make a decision on the case.
 That decision came on August 8th when the Federal District Court ruled in favor of King County, meaning that construction can resume and the region is one step closer to realizing its vision of the Locks to Lakes corridorfor all to enjoy.

 Once complete the ELST will run from Redmond to Issaquah, and could soon connect to the Eastside Rail Corridor.
 The ELST segment through Sammamish has been slow and litigious, in contrast to the trail through Redmond (opened 2011) and Issaquah (opened 2013).
-Completing the trail is a long-term priority of Cascades, and pro-trail voices like yours can help – sign up to get involved.
+Completing the trail is a long-term priority of Cascade Bicycle Club, and pro-trail voices like yours can help – sign up to get involved.

 This short video captures why the ELST matters to caring neighbors and people throughout the region: